SirPotatoIV/merns-adventure/README.md

 ## Overview

 This project is currently in development.
 This application will be presented as part of MongoDB Live 2021.
+The app is deployed at https://merns-adventure.netlify.app/.

 ## Attributions